-The key objective of restoring or regenerating ironbark woodland is to establish a tree overstorey and a ground layer in which a range of native species and life forms is present and where there is a low abundance of weeds.
+The key objective of restoring or regenerating ironbark woodland is to establish a tree canopy with appropriate gumtrees, a ground layer diverse in native plants and life forms, and a site with few weeds.

 Encouraging natural regeneration is preferable to replanting, as less effort will be required and plants are adapted to local conditions.
 The capacity of an area to regenerate will be influenced by a number of factors including presence of natural regeneration, extent of weeds, proximity to similar vegetation and habitat that can allow plants and animals to move into the regenerating patch, and the potential to manage fire and other agents of disturbance.